Here’s a video showing how to handle and install package bees.

 - let the bees release her

-I don’t like to manually release the queen when installing the package.
+I don’t manually release the queen when installing the package.
 When it works right, it works great.
-But under some conditions and with some kinds of bees, it just doesn’t work at all.
+But under some conditions, and with some kinds of bees, it just doesn’t work at all.

 Package bees are stressed bees: